nickloewen/worldle-time-machine/readme.md

 # Worldle Time Machine (Userscript)

-Play the [Worldle](https://worldle.teuteuf.fr) puzzle for any day you like, past or future -- just set the date in the header and hit *Time Travel !*
+Play the [Worldle](https://worldle.teuteuf.fr) puzzle for any day you like, past or future — just set the date in the header and hit *Time Travel !*

-Tested in Safari on macOS. ([See below for installation instructions.](installation-in-safari-on-macos))
+Tested in Safari on macOS. ([See below for installation instructions.](#installation-in-safari-on-macos))

 Not working on iOS.
 Not tested in other browsers.